-Assembly Hall closely follows the news and regulations regarding the world-wide outbreak of the coronavirus a.k.a.
+Update: 22nd November 2021: Assembly Hall closely follows the news and regulations regarding the world-wide outbreak of the coronavirus a.k.a.
 COVID-19.
+All the pieces of the puzzle fit together, but the fear that the killer virus could be a direct agent of destruction to mankind would remain as well.

 Researchers say their findings may have significant implications for decision-making in the 21st century.
 By reinterpreting scientific data and presenting it in a way that consumers understand and that helps them choose, they hope to reduce the number of untested drugs and may eventually reduce the overall use of the life-saving drug.